daviddalpiaz/bsl/linear-regression.md

 ## [1] 0.5452852
 ```

-Here we see that `mod_4_est` achieves a lower validation error, so we move forward with this model.
+Here we see that `mod_4_est` achieves a lower validation error, so we move forward with this model.^[We note that there isn't actually a huge difference between these two, an idea we will return to later.]
 We then refit to the full train data, then evaluate on test.

 ```r